greysoft/naf/samples/dns-batchresolver/README.txt

 This means you are asking the batch-resolver to return the mailservers (MX RRs) for these two domains, and localhost should obviously return not-found.
 See the NAF Programmer's Guide for the full config options.

-Then run the batch resolver like this:
+Then run the batch resolver like this (replacing "dev-SNAPSHOT" with whatever version string is there, if different).
+	cd samples/dns-batchresolver
-	java -jar target/samples-dnsbatchresolver-VERSION.jar -c batchresolver.xml
+	java -jar target/samples-dnsbatchresolver-dev-SNAPSHOT.jar -c batchresolver.xml

 This will generate:
 - The DNS resolution results in $HOME/outfile.txt